Posts

 Walkers and paddlers seemed headed in bright directions at a harmonious pace.

 But not so fast, a little bird seemed to say.
-Life rife with tragedies, also dealt Canada a blow that will bring great economic destruction.
-The US is threatening its best trading partner and most reliable friend with extreme tariffs, betraying Canadians with bogus arguments, amid many bonds dismissed as if they were summer's leftover flowers.
+Life rife with tragedies dealt Canada a recent blow that will bring great economic destruction.
+The US is threatening its best trading partner and most reliable friend with extreme tariffs, betraying Canadians with bogus arguments, amid other bonds tossed in the trash like leftover summer flowers.

 Because the state of our planet is the most pressing issue of our time, link up and learn about the Intergovernmental Panel on Climate Change (IPCC) Report.